 The postmaster told me that all he had to do now was issue us addresses and submit them for approval by the main post office in San Juan.
 The problem we ran into was that the street our condo is on has no name!
 He first submitted an address using just our condo name and no street.
 This was rejected by the San Juan office a few weeks later.
 Then the postmaster told me to go down to the mayor’s office in Aguada and ask the staff to look up the name of our street.
 They looked perplexed as they dug through their file cabinets.
 After about an hour of futility, they said there is no name and apparently naming it wasn’t an option.

-I spoke with the postmaster about this and he told me he would just give us an address on the nearest named street.
+I went back to the postmaster to speak about this and he told me he would just give us an address on the nearest named street.
 This kind of blew my mind.
 We won’t even live on the street in our address!
-Nevertheless, a couple of weeks later, our addresses were approved.
+Nevertheless, a couple of weeks later, our new addresses were approved.
 This meant we could fill change of address forms and not renew our PO box.
 A few weeks later, literally a month before Hurricane Maria flooded the post office in Aguada, mail started trickling in to our new mailbox!

 notifying ups and fedex